francescobozzo/asa_project/report/01-agent.md

 \end{algorithmic}
 \end{algorithm}

-A belief set $B$ is updated after every environment communication, and it is then used to compute the desires set $D$ which is filterd to create the intentions set $I$.
-Finally, the intentions set is used in combination with the belief set to create a plan $\pi$ to satisfy all the intentions.
-The plan is then execute action by action $\alpha$.
-Once the agent senses new information from the environment, the belief set, the intentions set, and the desires set are updated.
-After this update, the agent can decide whether to generate a new plan or stick with the current one.
+After each communication with the environment, the belief set, denoted as $B$, undergoes an update.
+Subsequently, the desires set, referred to as $D$, is computed based on the updated belief set and then filtered to generate the intentions set, denoted as $I$.
+The intentions set, in conjunction with the belief set, is utilized to formulate a comprehensive plan, denoted as $\pi$, which aims to fulfill all the intentions.
+This plan is then executed incrementally, action by action, represented as $\alpha$.
+Whenever the agent receives new information from the environment, the belief set, intentions set, and desires set are updated accordingly.
+Following this update, the agent can decide whether to generate a new plan or adhere to the existing one.